vflopes/warship/docs/api-documentation/method-processor.md

 ---------------------------------

-#### methodProcessor.stop([force])
+#### methodProcessor.stop([force[, stopClients]])

 Stops the processor.
 The `force` argument indicates if the processor should close the connections with Redis immediately and the default value is `false`.
+The `stopClients` parameter will also stop all clients connected to Redis, the default value is `true`.
 This method is asynchronous.